 Dance Team The Dance Team aims to provide members a safe environment to express themselves through dance and movement, while providing opportunities to improve physical well-being.
-The team performs at the men's and women's basketball games during halftime, while also training to compete at the National Dance Alliance Collegiate Nationals in Florida.
+The team performs at home athletic games during halftime,

 Equestrian Club A club for students with all levels of horseback riding experience, this groups meets at a facility not far from campus.